-Congratulations!
-You just adopted a new rescue dog and are bringing her home today!
-To begin with, you have been told that dry dog food, often referred to as kibble, is okay to give to your dog.
+Kibble is often fine when you first bring your dog home.
 First of all, it is easy to purchase and store.
-A second benefit of kibble is that it usually has the proper balance of nutrients.
-For these reasons, kibble is the food most recommended.
+A second benefit of kibble is that it usually provides a balanced diet with the proper nutrients.
+For these reasons, kibble is the food most often recommended.

-Next, there are some additional considerations when selecting dog food:
+Here are some additional considerations when selecting dog food:

-- Recent feeding history
+• Recent feeding history

-- Quality of dog food brand and reputation
+• Quality of dog food brand and reputation

-- Age and activity level
+• Age and activity level of your dog

-- General physical and emotional health
+• General physical and emotional health and special dietary needs

 Recent Feeding History

 If you have adopted your new dog from a shelter, the staff should be able to tell you how long the dog has been there and what they have been fed.
 Shelters usually feed dry kibble to dogs unless they have special health needs or are picky eaters.
 It is important to note, however, that the quality of the dog food may vary as shelters often have tight budgets and sometimes depend upon donated food from the community.
-Fortunately, many large brand names such as Science Diet, Purina, Iams, and Royal Canin have shelter donation programs and often provide free food to rescue facilities and Humane Societies.
-See my Recommended Products Page/Essential Equipment for my food recommendation.

-Another thing to consider is that dogs with dental or dietary issues may be placed on a soft food or a prescription diet.
-So, it would be very important to get this information.
-If you have found a stray or adopted a dog with a very little history, you may need to experiment.
 But I would always start with dry kibble until you have a chance to take your dog to a vet for a medical check-up.
 It is best to avoid a lot of additional snacks until you can determine what agrees with your dog.
 This will also help you monitor her weight over the next several months as you determine the appropriate amount to feed her.

 I made the mistake of giving my new dogs too many treats on their first day, and one of them vomited a few hours later!
 You can read about our first day here.

-Feeding Schedule and Bowls
+Feeding Schedule, Food Bowls, and Water Bowls

 Make sure you also find out the feeding schedule and try to stick to it as much as possible.
 Keeping a similar routine will help comfort and reassure your new furry friend during her transition.
 And, to make dry dog food a little tastier, you can add a small amount of warm water and mix it up.
 I recommend purchasing stainless steel dog bowls for both food and water.
 They are lightweight, easy to clean, and not expensive.
 Amazon Basics offer great bowls with rubber rims for traction.
-Be sure to get a large bowl of water, especially if you will plan to leave your dog at home alone for more than 3-4 hours.
-If you use filtered water, I suggest you filter your dog’s water as well.
-Be sure to replace water with fresh water daily and wash all of their bowls periodically to keep bacteria from growing.

 Changing Your Dog’s Food